 Chemical Engineering is an engineering discipline that is increasingly in demand.
 This particular engineering field focuses on several scientific fundamentals including biology, chemistry, and physics.
 Chemical Engineering focuses on the development and processes surrounding chemicals, their design, and implementation.
 This field can cross into several different industries including pharmaceuticals, polymers, sustainable engineering, and plant design and processing operations.

 What Are the Benefits?

-Becoming a Chemical Engineer has several benefits.
+Getting a Chemical Engineer degree has several benefits.
 Aside from learning the mathematic and scientific fundamentals, students will gain an understanding and systematic understanding of the best ways to approach a problem.
 Chemical Engineering focuses on finding creative and innovative solutions to every day problems.
 This is an extremely varied field, and many of the best Chemical Engineering schools offer hands on laboratory experience which can be quite desirable when applying for first time jobs.
 Chemical Engineering is a wonderful discipline to earn a higher level education degree, and can easily be crossed with other medical and pharmacy related degrees.

 What is the Outlook and Salary?

 The outlook for Chemical Engineers is good, anticipating a 2% career growth opportunity in the coming years.
 This is a complex and science based degree that is always in demand by employers.
 Several different industries, from polymers, to fuels, to sustainable engineering companies commonly hire Chemical Engineers with varying levels of education and research experience.

 The average income in the United States for a Chemical Engineer is about $108,000 making this one of the more lucrative engineering fields for students to pursue.